dell/csm-docs/content/v1/secure/encryption/deployment.md

 Hashicorp Vault must be [pre-configured](../vault) to support Encryption.
 The Vault server's IP address and port must be accessible from the Kubernetes cluster where the CSI driver is to be deployed.

+## Rekey Controller

+The Encryption Rekey CRD Controller is an optional component that, if installed, allows encrypted volumes rekeying in a Kubernetes cluster.
+Please refer to [Rekey Configuration](../rekey) for the Rekey Controller installation details.

 ## Helm Chart Values

 The drivers that support Encryption via Helm chart have an `encryption` block in their *values.yaml* file that looks like this: